Nathan-Hall/Tick-Bars/README.md

 # Tick-Bars

-This was a project made by Nathan Hall for ECMT3150 at USYD.
+This was a project made by Nathan Hall for fun

 ##### Provided under MIT License by Nathan Hall.
 *Note: this library may be subtly broken or buggy.
 The code is released under